SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-PYDIO-files.md

 3. Copy the shot link and send it to external collaborators.

-## Receive files from outside collaborators
+## Receive files from external collaborators